クリスマス kurisumasu: Christmas

 Christmas is usually perceived to be more of a “date night” for couples, so many restaurants will offer a price fixe menu (almost everywhere requires reservations in advance!).
 Keep in mind, the actual day of Christmas is not necessarily known by some Japanese/Okinawans– no seriously, I was asked by quite a few people this year what day Christmas was on, and for how many days it was celebrated.
 I have a feeling there is some confusion over Christmas eve, Christmas day, and Boxing day.
 So with this in mind, some places will offer the menu only on Christmas, while others include the 24th, or even the 23rd and 26th.

-For those who do not go out on Christmas, it is extremely popular to preorder fried chicken from places such as KFC and Mos Burger, or from the Aeon and SanA grocery stores.
+For those who do not go out on Christmas, it is extremely popular to preorder fried chicken (フライドチキン in katakana) from places such as KFC and Mos Burger, or from the Aeon and SanA grocery stores.
+You can even preorder from the convenience stores like Lawson or Family Mart.
 The sign up for time slots to pick-up fried chicken usually starts in late November.
-Time slots fill up quickly, so do not expect to waltz into KFC on Christmas eve or Christmas day and pick some up.
+Time slots fill up quickly, so do not expect to waltz into KFC on Christmas eve or Christmas day and pick some up. definitely preorder if you want to partake in this tradition.
 Usually the grocery stores do not fill up so quickly, and will have extra out on those days.

 Somewhat strange to me is starting around November, stores will start to put out Christmas decor and play incessant Christmas music (or more likely, muzak…).
 For a not-very-Japanese holiday, many people really enjoy and get into the spirit of the holiday season.